CESNET/GPUJPEG/CONTRIBUTING.md

    1. console output of the library/application
    1. image for which the problem occurs

+Also please look into [FAQ.md](FAQ.md) to see if the the issue isn't already solved.

 Development
 -----------
 Contributing by your own code is definitely highly appreciated.
 There